Rikimbili/multithreaded-n-prime-finder/README.md

-# Multi-Threaded N Prime Finder using Sieve of Eratosthenes in C++ and Golang
+# Multi-Threaded N Prime Finder using Sieve of Eratosthenes in C++

 ###### Made by Raciel Antela Pardo for COP4520